tjhickey724/compiler_design/code/MiniC/PA5/README.md

 otherwise we run the "then statement" and then jump to the end of this conditional at label 2.

 ## PA5
-You will need to implement the "And" nodes corresponding to the logical conjunction operation e.g.,
+You will need to implement the True and False literals (as 1 and 0 respectively), as well as the "And" nodes corresponding to the logical conjunction operation e.g.,
 ```
 (0<x) && (x<10)
 ```